-As an alternative, a wooden floor when properly engineered is a viable option.
+As an alternative, a wooden floor, when adequately engineered, is a viable option.

-It may seem counterintuitive at first, but the right wood in the garage can be quite strong and easily hold up to the weight of the vehicles inside the garage for a lifetime.
+It may seem counterintuitive initially, but the right wood in the garage can be quite strong and easily hold up to the weight of the vehicles inside the garage for a lifetime.